-- 5.9 Enforcing the sale of the property will generally only be pursued by the Council when one or more of the following criteria is met: - The owner owes outstanding monies, of £500 or more, to the Council following the carrying out of remedial works, - The property has been empty for 1 or more years or appears to have been abandoned and/or has been a source of frequent complaints received by the Council, - The necessary Enforcement Notices and documentation have been served. •
+- 5.9 Enforcing the sale of the property will generally only be pursued by the Council if all the following criteria are met: - The owner owes outstanding monies, of £500 or more, to the Council following the carrying out of remedial works, - The property has been empty or appears to have been abandoned and/or has been a source of frequent complaints received by the Council. - There should be no proposed CPO action within a 2 year period. - The property must not be the subject of any bankruptcy action.
+(This would usually be noted on the title or highlighted through Council Tax Records). - The necessary Statutory Notices and documentation have been served.